Parents: Plan for Your Child's College Costs

 Certain situations can leave you on the financial hook for your child, including co-signing your son or daughter’s credit card.
 If you co-sign, you are jointly liable and your own credit might suffer if your child doesn’t pay the bill on time.
-This is the time to set clear expectations for your son or daughter.
+This is the time to set clear expectations.

 On a Tight Lease

 Off-campus housing is another college cost to consider.
-You’ll acquire a financial stake in your son or daughter’s apartment if the landlord requires you to co-sign the
+You’ll acquire a financial stake in your child's apartment if the landlord requires you to co-sign the

 lease.
-Be aware of your responsibility if a roommate fails to pay rent or leaves or if damage to the property occurs.
+Be aware of your responsibility if a roommate fails to pay rent, leaves or damages the property.